Amyotrophic lateral sclerosis (ALS)

 Physical therapy, rehabilitation, use of braces or a wheelchair, or other measures may be needed to help with muscle function and general health.

-A nutritionist is very important.
-Patients with ALS tend to lose weight.
+People with ALS tend to lose weight.
 The illness itself increases the need for food and calories.
-At the same time, problems with swallowing make it hard to eat enough.
+At the same time, problems with choking and swallowing make it hard to eat enough.
+To help with feeding, a tube may be placed into the stomach.
+A dietitian who specializes in ALS can give advice on healthy eating.

 Breathing devices include machines that are used only at night, and constant mechanical ventilation.

-Patients should discuss their wishes regarding artificial ventilation with their families and doctors.
+Medicine for depression may be needed if a person with ALS is feeling sad.
+They also should discuss their wishes regarding artificial ventilation with their families and providers.

 Emotional support is vital in coping with the disorder, because mental functioning is not affected.
 Groups such as the ALS Association may be available to help people who are coping with the disorder.